sakurawald/fuji/CHECKLIST.md

 - update the version of dependent mods
 - test the jar file in a real environment.

+## Test new version
+- test interesting commands. (from a to z)
+- test interesting mixins.
+- test the integration with carpet-fabric.
+- test the integration with luckperms.

 ## Update to a new version
 - update the version in "gradle.properties"
 - update change log in "CHANGELOG.md"